 I’m sitting on the 3rd story of a scaffold hugging a house in the leafy suburbs of West London.
-Around me mosaic artists from around the World are busy at work cutting and attaching fragments of multi-coloured tile to the outside.
-Other houses on the street have pebble dash but not this one, Carrie Reichardt’s house is an artwork in its own right.
+I am at the Treatment Rooms, it’s a rather colourful looking building.
+It’s also the home of mosaic artist Carrie Reichardt.
+All around me mosaic artists from around the world are busy at work.
+Cutting and attaching fragments of multi-coloured tile to the outside.
+Other houses on the street have pebble dash, but not this one.
+Carrie Reichardt’s house is an artwork in its own right.

-We’ve covered the work of Carrie before, most recently in 2015 when her mosaic covered taxi travelled around the country raising awareness of the plight of Kenny ‘Zulu’ Whitmore, an American man incarcerated for years on dubious charges and someone who is still behind bars now.
-Carrie calls herself a craftivist, using her art to talk about issues such as the American penal system with the result that she often brings it front and centre into peoples consciousness.
+We’ve covered the work of Carrie before.
+Most recently in 2015 when her mosaic covered taxi travelled around the country raising awareness of the plight of Kenny ‘Zulu’ Whitmore.
+Carrie calls herself a craftivist.
+Using her art to talk about issues such as the American penal system.
+The result being that she often brings it front and centre into peoples consciousness.

-But, back to me and I’m sitting on the 3rd story cutting my first tile, it’s an eye which will eventually be erected alongside another eye to make the shape of a butterfly.
-I’m learning by doing that the life of a mosaic artist is a pretty tough one although I’m fortunate in that I’ve stumbled upon a few renowned mosaic artists to show me the ropes, Melanie Watts and Stephanie Roberts.
+But, back to me and I’m sitting on the 3rd story cutting my first tile.
+It’s an eye which will eventually be erected alongside another eye to make the shape of a butterfly.
+I’m learning by doing that the life of a mosaic artist is a pretty tough one.
+Although I am fortunate in that I’ve stumbled upon a few renowned mosaic artists to show me the ropes.
+Melanie Watts and Stephanie Roberts.
 Just a couple of go’s with the tile cutters and I’m already bemoaning the fact that I can feel the strain on the back of my hand.
 The wider assemblage of mosaic experts nod in understanding, they are well used to this side effect of their trade.

-Foremost amongst the assembled international talent contributing to the mosaic is Isidora Paz Lopez, from Chile via Germany and one of South America’s best mosaic artists who has flown over especially to spend a week putting her mark on the building.
-It’s like an exchange trip with many of the contributing artists having also worked with Isidora on a mass project in Chile three years ago.
-Her scarab beatle, symbolising rebirth and renewal, will eventually shimmer in the centre of the building.
+Foremost amongst the assembled international talent contributing to the mosaic is Isidora Paz Lopez.
+From Chile via Germany she is one of South America’s best mosaic artists.
+Flying over especially to spend a week putting her mark on the building.
+It’s like an exchange trip.
+Many of the contributing artists worked previously with Isidora on a mass project in Chile three years ago.
+Her scarab beetle, symbolising rebirth and renewal, will eventually shimmer in the centre of the building.

 It was the impending visit of Isidora that prompted Carrie to put a call out for others who might be interested in joining her and the result was a deluge of interest from around the World and the UK.
 The opportunity of bringing some of the World’s best together being too good to turn down for many.